ECF Children's Book advocating for inclusion

 EtonHouse Community Fund today launched a play library and creative languages programme for underprivileged children.
 This play library at Circuit Road offers a wide range of educational toys for children from 18 months to 6 years of age.
 There will also be a creative language enrichment programme to develop the children’s English language, problem-solving skills, and critical thinking through play-based experiences.
 We were honored to have Ms. Tin Pei Ling 陈佩玲, MP for MacPherson SMC, grace the play library’s official launch.
 We hope to reach out to more children in need and benefit them in meaningful ways.

-In the month of December, we embarked on a project titled EtonHouse Box of Joy to usher in the festive season of Christmas.
+We launched an initiative - Box of Joy to usher in the festive season of Christmas.
 Working towards making a meaningful contribution to children from underprivileged backgrounds, to create ‘boxes of joy’ for them.
 We encouraged parents to pack useful items, necessities and educational toys in these boxes for children of all ages from newborn babies to 13-year-olds.
 The response was overwhelming, and we are thankful for the warm support from our parents, students, and staff, who have supported this charity initiative generously, contributing hundreds of gifts.
 The Boxes of Joy were given to children at Singapore Children’s Society as well as children from Henderson-Dawson Citizens’ Consultative Committee’s We Love Learning programme.

 150 beneficiaries of the Henderson-Dawson Citizens’ Consultative Committees’ We Love Learning programme received the Christmas gifts delightedly.
 The annual community party was also attended by Tanjong Pagar GRC MP Joan Pereira, who conducted a storytelling session for the children.